-A once-shabby Mississippi River port now is a tourists' playground.
+A once-shabby Mississippi River town now is a tourists' playground.

 © Beth Gauper

 The Spirit of Dubuque offers sightseeing and theme cruises.

 For much of its existence, Dubuque, Iowa, has been a little short on charisma.